Horatia gens: Praenomina

-The Horatii favored the praenomina Publius, Marcus, Lucius, and Gaius.
+The patrician Horatii used the praenomina Publius, Marcus, Lucius, and Gaius.
+To these, the plebeian Horatii of the late Republic and imperial times added Quintus and Sextus.
+No other praenomina are found in epigraphic sources, with the possible exception of a single instance of Titus, but the reading of this inscription is uncertain.

 Branches and cognomina

 The Horatii of the Republic bore the surnames Barbatus, Cocles, and Pulvillus.
-Of these, Barbatus and Pulvillus were family names, while Cocles appears to have been a personal cognomen, given to the hero of the Sublician bridge.
+Of these, Barbatus and Pulvillus were cognomina designating different branches of the family, while Cocles appears to have been a personal surname, or agnomen, given to the hero of the Sublician bridge.
 Plutarch supposes that it was derived from the Greek cyclops, because he had lost an eye, or because the shape of his face made it appear as if he had but one eye.
 Cocles is said to have been the nephew of Marcus Horatius Pulvillus, and if he left any issue, they do not seem to have carried on his surname.
 Other surnames appearing amongst the Horatii in later times may have been adopted by freedmen of the gens; the poet Horace was the son of a libertinus, and the cognomen Flaccus is not otherwise found amongst the Horatii.